appdevdesigns/opsportal_docs/develop/develop_setup.md

 ```

 Now we simply need to run the appdev install tool:
+>Note: if you are using Mysql you will be asked for a Database to use.
+Make sure you have already created that DB before running this install command.

 ```sh
 $ cd your/development/directory
 $ appdev install sails --develop